-As required by the Future Energy Jobs Act (FEJA) for electric energy efficiency, the measure-specific and total ex post gross savings and ex post net savings for the program and the cumulative persisting annual savings (CPAS) for the electric measures installed in CY2018 will be calculated along with the total CPAS across all electric measures.
-Additionally, the weighted average measure life will be estimated, if possible.
+As required by the Future Energy Jobs Act (FEJA) for electric energy efficiency, the measure-specific and total ex post gross savings and ex post net savings ante gross savings for the program and the cumulative persisting annual savings (CPAS) for the electric measures installed in CY2018 will be calculated along with the total CPAS across all electric measures.
+Additionally, the weighted average measure life will be estimated, if possible.-Evaluation will also add the savings converted from gas savings to the electric savings so that it's documented in the report.

 The CY2018 process evaluation research will include a synthesis of both qualitative and quantitative data collected during the program staff and implementer interviews and meetings, as well as the review of program manuals and marketing and educational materials developed by the program.
-The CY2019 NTG study will include interviews with raters and builders to learn about their perspectives and satisfaction with the program.
+The